 You cannot work for a labor union, partisan political organization, or an organization that provides religious instruction, worship services, or proselytizing.
 Being a member of a union is allowed.

 What You'll Need

-Note: This form isn't required for PSLF; however, it is ultimately up to you to prove that you worked full time in an eligible job for the full 10 years.
-Most employers will not keep employment records for more than a few years—so having your employer complete this form annually gives you a record of your full-time employment with an eligible employer is in your best interest.
+Note: The EC form doesn’t have to be completed annually; however, it is ultimately up to you to prove that you worked full time in an eligible job for the full 10 years.
+Most employers will not keep employment records for more than a few years—so having your employer complete the EC form annually to record your full-time employment with an eligible employer is in your best interest.

 Where To Send This Form

 Submit this form to your servicer (the company that sends you the bills).
 If you don't know who that is, you can go to the National Student Loan Data System (NSLDS®) to find out.

 Note: Your servicer may change after you file this form, because the U.S. Department of Education has assigned one servicer FedLoan Servicing (PHEAA) to work with all Public Service Loan Forgiveness candidates.